hanabi/hanabi.github.io/docs/beginner/clue-interpretation-question-4.md

 1. What slot is focused?
 1. Is this a *Play Clue* or a *Save Clue*?
-1. What identity does Bob write on the focused card?
+1. What *card note* does Bob write on the focused card?

 </TabItem>
 <TabItem value="solution">